All Episodes

 That's really nice.

-I remember thinking she's neat, I love her, been around her a couple of times.
+Been around her a couple of times.

-She's a strong, consistent, upbeat, unapologetic, conservative.
+She's a strong, consistent, upbeat, unapologetic conservative.

-We'll see how this works out.
+But I thought, okay, we'll see how this works out.

 Well, guess how it worked out?